Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Conclusions

 \section{Conclusions}

 An inquiry into transformations mixing gauge and Higgs--like scalar fields in \cite{U1I} lead to a Lie algebraic symmetry, called the Lorentz Extension (LE).
 It involved an internal $U(1)$ as well as space--time symmetries such as Lorentz transformations.
 Now, an extension, called Noncontracted Poincar\'e Extension (NPE), has been devised involving translation precursors prior to a contraction procedure.
 The contracted lie algebra was called the Contracted Poincar\'e Extension (CPE).
 A NPE--invariant gauge field model was constructed, and several features of its consistency were examined.
 The model is locally invariant under the NPE that includes internal as well as space--time symmetries on a manifold that recreates itself the symmetry.
 These exploration with just an internal $U(1)$ symmetry paves the way for more realistic extensions, with say $S(2)\times U(1)$, or greater internal symmetries.
 Briefly, a preliminary approach to symmetry breaking was discussed here.
-An invariant model with a curvature for the CPE has not been developed.
 The equations of motion and conserved charges obtained the LE model in \cite{U1I} can be easily extended for the NPE--model.

 In some sense, the NPE model addresses non--commutative geometry since there even the translations do not commute among themselves.
 Most masses turn out to be in direct correspondence with such non--commutativity, and the symmetry breaking procedure had the task of making the SM gauge bossons massless again, and to move the corresponding degrees of freedom to make some goldstone bossons massive.